trilio-demo/tvk-poc/README.md

 ### TVK UI Setup

 When using OCP, TVK UI can NOT be set up using Networking->Routes.
-This is due Trilio's unique Ingress Controller and the archetecture design of the OCP used Ingress Controller.
+This is due to Trilio's unique Ingress Controller and the architecture design of the OCP used Ingress Controller.
 Instead please follow the TVK Documentation on "Accessing the UI" - https://docs.trilio.io/kubernetes/use-triliovault/user-interface/accessing-the-ui

 ### TVK Lincense

-Note, TVK lincenses are unique to each cluster, if testing wishes to be done on a new cluster a new license must be generated.
+Note, TVK lincenses are unique to each cluster, if testing wishes to be done on a new cluster, a new license must be generated.
 Please contact your Solutions Architect or Solutions Engineer for a new license.